-This scheme is available for renewable energy generators connected to the electricity network with generation capacities limited to a maximum of:
+This scheme is available for renewable energy generators connected to the electricity network.

 Our Small Generator Buyback Scheme is an ActewAGL initiative and not a government-mandated scheme.
 It is subject to ongoing eligibility requirements, and we may at any time vary the rate or withdraw the scheme without notice.